The Pro's & Con's of Moving

 7. Can You Culturally & Socially Adjust to Your New Environment?

 If you are moving alone, the culture of the new place will be something that takes getting used to.
 It will not be easy to adjust to the social expectations of the new city, especially if you are moving overseas.
-If you are moving to another country, the language barrier can also be something that is difficult to get around and adjust to.
+If you are moving to another country, the language barrier can also be difficult to get around and adjust to.
 The cost of the move is also something that deters people from relocating.
-Moving long distance is definitely has drawbacks in terms of cost.
-Long distance moves are often more expensive than local ones, and costs are calculated based on different things.
+Moving long distances has drawbacks in terms of cost.
+Long-distance moves are often more expensive than local ones, and costs are calculated based on different things.
 There are many different companies that you can go with, but researching these will take a good amount of time, and finding the right one will take just as long.

 8. Deciding Factors